 I think you know by now how much I love soup.
 I could seriously eat it every day.
 This is another really easy one that comes together quickly.
-Keep reading to see how I made this Creamy Dairy Free Potato Soup with Kale so thick and rich!
+Keep reading to see how I made this Creamy Dairy Free Potato Soup with Kale so thick and rich with no cream!

 Perfect for Leftover Veggies

 This easy potato soup came about because I had a bunch of veggies sitting around that needed to be used up.
 The easiest way to use up any veggie is to throw it in a homemade soup.
 I didn’t even intend for this to become a blog recipe, but it turned out so amazingly delicious, that I knew I had to share it with you guys!

 I used celery, carrots, and corn in addition to the potatoes and kale, but you can throw in whatever you like.
 Broccoli, turnips, and peas would all be great choices as well.

 More Vegetarian Soups to Love:

 - Vegan Mushroom Soup

 - Easy Vegetarian Minestrone Soup

 - Coconut Curry Soup w/ Sweet Potato Noodles